What is Vegan Leather and is it Sustainable?

 PU, or polyurethane, is still associated with a chemical-intensive production process, but it’s slightly better because it can at least be recycled.
 It can even be recycled mechanically (through shredding into small bits) rather than chemically.

-If you’re sold on a vegan eco friendly leather wallet or handbag and more natural options aren’t available, PU (especially when made from recycled materials) is definitely the better choice over PVC.
+If you’re sold on eco friendly handbags, purses and eco friendly leather wallets and more natural options aren’t available, PU (especially when made from recycled materials) is definitely the better choice over PVC.

 Still, there are even better options to be had in the form of plant based leather alternatives.

 So then, what about all of the other types of leather you’ve been hearing about?
 Are they plastic too?